indeedhat/nvim-kragle/README.md

 - [ ] fuzzy find all open files (possibly look into intergrating remote open into ctrlP or NERDTree)
 - [ ] Write some vader tests (i think for the most part the go is untestable)
 - [ ] Improve the documentation

+## Known issues
+- It does not play nice with quick fix lists when trying to switch to a file on a remote terminal.
+You get get stuck on that entry and :cn will just repeatedly try to swicth to said buffer
+- Renaming/removing files open in a remote terminal does not work

 ## Credit
 This was inspired by [codeape2/vim-multiple-monitors](https://github.com/codeape2/vim-multiple-monitors) and some